Central Room Management for Teaching and Learning

 The ZLLRM is the first point of contact for questions regarding room reservations and the equipment of the more than 100 centrally managed rooms at TU Wien.

 As ZLLRM, we are also a part of the Distance Learning Team at TU Wien and thus also a competent contact for all questions regarding the use of centrally managed rooms for distance learning.
-Furthermore, we handle the coordination of additional supervisors who are available to TU Vienna lecturers for the supervision of online examinations.

 Click on the different topics below to get to know our team and our areas of responsibility better.

 Our field of activity includes the coordination of all questions concerning the allocation and use of centrally managed teaching rooms at TU Wien.
 The core tasks therefore include the following three areas in particular:

 - Annual planning of room allocation for teaching